Congratulations! You’ve been asked to participate in a job interview.

 - Sometimes, the interviewer may ask you to do a test.
 If the job includes typing, you may be asked to type a document on the computer.
 If the job is in a factory, you may be asked to operate a machine.

 - If you forget what to say, take a deep breath, concentrate and ask the interviewer to say the question again.
 If you can’t answer a question, always be honest.
 Tell the interviewer you don’t understand the questions.
-Tell the interview if you don’t have a skill he or she wants, but that you learn quickly.
+Tell the interviewer if you don’t have a skill he or she wants, but that you learn quickly.

 EPIC Assist helps people with disability prepare for meaningful employment.
 Your Employment Consultant will work with you to develop your skills and job interview readiness.